CartoDB/Windshaft-cartodb/docs/Map-API.md

 ####Layers

-The Static Maps API allows for multiple layers incorporation into the `MapConfig` to allow for maximum versatility in creating a static maps.
+The Static Maps API allows for multiple layers of incorporation into the `MapConfig` to allow for maximum versatility in creating a static map.
 The examples below were used to generate the static image example in the next section, and appear in the specific order designated.

 **Basemaps**